 One aspect remains constant.
 Since they use the product directly, the final user is responsible for paying the fee.
 It’s a consumption tax.
 It applies to personal purchases, saving, and personal use.

 Dropshipping has the greatest problem.
 It is not who gets the final customer’s consumption fees.
 Which is it?
 The retailer or the dropshipper who delivers the order?

 You or the supplier collect sales tax?

 In the United States

-Do you need to pay sales tax to your suppliers?
+Do your suppliers need to pay sales taxes?